 On Monday 18th of November we redeemed the gift certificate we won through Indefinite Adventure, and were so excited for this perfect opportunity for a couple of foodies like us!

 But first, let me introduce ourselves: I am Kathy, I was born in Chile but I've lived in Norway since I was six.
 I'm a media researcher who loves to travel, good food, mostly to eat, and I don't have the patience to stand in the kitchen for hours like my boyfriend, Yngve!
 He's Norwegian, from Bergen.
 He's a software programmer who loves computer games and tags alongside my busy travel itinerary when he can.
 He also loves food, and to experiment with cooking.
 Among his friends, he's famous as an amateur chef!

 We booked the South Beach Food Tour, being the only tour available on Mondays.
-We stayed at a guesthouse in Western Miami, and it took us almost two hours to get to Miami Beach with public transportation (after all, we were backpacking!).
-But the weather was lovely, and we didn’t mind too much, because the public transportation in Miami is quite good, at least in the city center.
+We rented an inexpensive Airbnb in Miami and took public transportation (after all, we were backpacking!).
+But the weather was lovely, and we didn't mind too much, because the public transportation in Miami is quite good, at least in the city center.
 The metro mover is free, and if you buy an Easy Dade 1 day-pass, you can use the buses, metro and rail as much as you want!

 The meeting point for this afternoon was the La Ventana Restaurant at 710 Washington Avenue.
 Our guide was Mirka, a witty and knowledgable Argentinian who had been living in South Beach for 40 years (and I totally understand why she would never move).